Kirinyaga County Government roads improvement program has opened up the interior parts of the county for sustained social and economic development.

 The governor said accessibility within the local towns has also been improved making it easy for people to look for jobs in nearby towns and easily commute from their homes.

-“We cannot talk about road improvement without considering construction of bridges,” the governor said.
+“We cannot talk about road improvement without considering the construction of bridges,” the governor said.

 Waiguru said residents from Murinduko ward in Mwea East Sub County could now easily link with their counterparts in the larger Mwea area including Wanguru town after the completion of Mahiga-ini- Mwatha-ini Bridge.